flanksource/docs/mission-control/docs/guide/views/concepts/queries.md

   icon: material-symbols:query-stats
 ---

 Views use a powerful query system to aggregate and transform data from multiple sources.
-You can query configuration items, changes, and metrics to populate your views.
+You can query config items, changes, and metrics to populate your views.

 ## Query Types

 ### Config Queries

-Query configuration items from your catalog:
+Query config items from your catalog:

 ```yaml title="deployments.yaml" file=<rootDir>/modules/mission-control/fixtures/views/deployments.yaml {54-60}